Marvin Jones Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- In his one matchup against the Patriots, Jones' 69 receiving yards total is 25.5 more than his over/under for Sunday's game (43.5).
+- Jones racked up 69 receiving yards in his only career matchup against the Patriots, 25.5 more than his over/under in Sunday's game.

-- Jones caught a touchdown pass in that outing against the Patriots.
+- Jones caught a touchdown pass in that game against the Patriots.

 - Note: Jones' stats vs. Patriots date back to 2016.

-- The Patriots are giving up 209.0 passing yards per game this year, the NFL's third-ranked pass defense.
+- The 209.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.

-- The Patriots' defense is fourth in the league, allowing 1.3 passing touchdowns per game.
+- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the NFL.

 Recent Performances